PDF 654 KB

 Education providers must ensure that all health profession students have completed the mandatory SA Health pre-placement requirements, as well as any site or discipline specific requirements prior to commencing the clinical placement.
 For further information refer to the Clinical Placement Requirements for Health Care Students guideline (PDF 1MB).

-Ensure that students and your employed educators / supervisors understand and sign the Clinical Placement Deed Poll 2022 – Students and EP Staff (PDF 274KB) prior to the placement.
+Ensure that students and your employed educators / supervisors understand and sign the Clinical Placement Deed Poll – Students and Staff (PDF 274KB) prior to the placement.
 This needs to be signed and witnessed by a person: 18 years of age or above, know the person whose signature they are witnessing (over period of 12 months), be of sound mind and not be under the influence of drugs / alcohol.

 If pre-placement requirements are not met then the health site reserves the right to delay or cancel the placement until compliance is met.
 If unsure communicate directly with the SA Health site specific contact(s) in a timely manner prior to placement to ensure that the students have met all requirements.